wamp-proto/wamp-proto/spec/basic.md

 | 68   | `INVOCATION`   |          |             |          |              |          | Tx       | Rx       |
 | 69   | `INTERRUPT`    | advanced |             |          |              |          | Tx       | Rx       |
 | 70   | `YIELD`        |          |             |          |              |          | Rx       | Tx       |

+### Extension Messages

+WAMP uses type codes from the core range [0, 255].

+Implementations MAY define and use implementation specific messages with message type codes from the extension message range [256, 1023].

 ## Sessions